RiteshVan/productivity-app/diary.md

 15/10/24:
 I have been learning to use Kotlin and have tested some basic functions on an Android phone that I have found to use for the project.
 Today I plan to complete some of the early deviverables and will upload the Project Plan.

+19/10/24:
+Completed a basic Kotlin application to get a basic level understanding of how it works.
+I have been reading articles and watching videos about how to make the UI as suitable as possible.
+I have looked at the Material 3 design kit which seems to be a fantastic resource.
+For the AI feature I will look into spaCy and other pretrained models to see if any are suitable.